Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 The longer a diet lasts, the harder it becomes to stay precise.

 Hunger increases.
 Cravings rise.
 Sleep may suffer.
 Mood may drop.
 Recovery may get worse.
-All of this makes consistency harder.
-It also increases the chance of overeating during stressful moments.

-Hormones play a role here too.
+Hormones can play a role here too.
 If you want a broader view, read this guide on hormones and fat loss.

-Fat loss is rarely linear.
 It does not move in a straight line every week.

-Some weeks are fast.
-Some are slow.
-Some feel frozen.
 A plateau does not always mean failure.
 It often means your body needs a better strategy.

 For a more detailed breakdown, read this fat loss plateau guide.